The Basics (and Benefits) of Baby Sign Language

 It’s worth noting, though, that not all academics agree that baby sign language offers proven benefits.
 While some studies (like the ones conducted by Acredolo and Goodwyn) have found significant upsides to using sign language for babies, other studies haven’t unearthed any significant or long-term differences between children who learn baby sign language and those who don’t.
 So in general, the benefits of baby sign are considered theoretical.

-And, as associate clinical professor of pediatrics at Boston Medical Center John Maypole, MD, points out, some benefits of baby sign language may be overstated and overpromised by the vast offerings of baby sign products on the market.
+And, as associate clinical professor of pediatrics at Boston Medical Center and advisor to The Goddard School Jack Maypole, MD, points out, some benefits of baby sign language may be overstated and overpromised by the vast offerings of baby sign products on the market.
 “While learning baby sign language may help hearing parents and children communicate better, the results won’t necessarily be transformative, so be wary of programs that promise to get your child into Harvard or have their first novel published by nursery school,” Maypole says.

 So you’ve brushed up on the possible benefits of sign language for babies—but what about potential downsides?
 Since baby can begin to communicate using signs instead of spoken words, many parents wonder—does baby sign language delay speech?
 Fujimoto says no. If baby is developing at a healthy pace, baby sign just supplements his learning and gives him another way to express himself.
 If you think baby might actually have a hearing impairment, don’t just rely on baby sign language as a solution, she adds.
 Talk to your pediatrician about your concerns and ask about referrals to an audiologist, who can perform the proper hearing tests and assessments.